OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 <Link path='/'>
 ```

-### Icing on the cake
+### Keepin The Languages Aligned

-So far everything is looking great, moving around our small, but international app feel perfect, however, currently we are able to go to `localhost:3000/it/dinosaur/Tyrannosaurus`.
+So far everything is looking great, moving around our small, but international app feels almost perfect, however, currently we are able to go to `localhost:3000/it/dinosaur/Tyrannosaurus`.
 We should not be able to mismatch the url slug with the language prefix.

-This wont happen when linking around the app now we have build our magic Language finder Link component, the only time it will happen will be when manually changing the url - which will go back a hit the server one more time...
-Aha, if we are hitting the server we can just `redirect` the client!
+This wont happen when linking around the app in the client now we have built our Link component which finds the correct path, the only time it will happen will be when manually changing the url - which means we ping the server again.
+If we are hitting the server this means we are able to `redirect` the client.

-The top level `_app.js` component is where we shall do this, lets add a function called `redirectForIncorrectLocale` inside the `getInitialProps` method of the \_app, it will need access to the `ctx` and the `router`, both of which get passed to `_app.getInitialProps` by default - perfect.
-Your \_app should look like:
+The top level `_app.js` component is where we should do this, lets add a function called `redirectForIncorrectLocale` inside the `getInitialProps` method of the `_app`, it will need access to the `ctx` and the `router`, both of which get passed to `_app.getInitialProps` by default:

 ```
 ...